 Langford-Highlands NDP MLA Ravi Parmar, who now represents the Langford-Juan de Fuca riding Horgan held since 2005, didn’t just have a green ribbon — he was sworn into office wearing a green-and-white Shamrocks jersey — something his mentor wore just about anywhere he could.

-During a speech to the 47 newly sworn in NDP caucus members, Premier David Eby said he felt like Horgan was “here with us.”
+In a speech after the 47 NDP caucus members were sworn in, Premier David Eby said he felt like Horgan was “here with us.”

 “And we know that if he was, he’d be clapping and cheering the loudest for all of you,” said Eby.